tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - Set the "enc" field to a randomly-generated valid encapsulated public key output by the HPKE KEM.

-- Set the "encrypted_ch" field to a randomly-generated string of padded_length bytes.
+- Set the "encrypted_ch" field to a randomly-generated string of [TODO] bytes.

 If the server sends an "encrypted_client_hello" extension, the client MUST check the extension syntactically and abort the connection with a